 Telephone: +44 (0) 114 222 5702

 Fax: +44 (0) 114 222 5700

-Her PhD considered CFD modelling of bioaerosols released in hospital environments due to nursing activities and was completed at the University of Leeds.
-The research involved the combination of both airflow modelling with bio-aerosol experiments and field sampling.
-The role of human activity on indoor air continues to be an active research interest, and has developed to consider a variety of built environments, and is often developed through interdisciplinary collaboration.
+The role of human activity on indoor air continues to be an active research interest, and has developed to consider a variety of built environments, often through interdisciplinary collaboration.
 Her main interest is in the interactions of people with their building and the resulting impacts on air flow across the building envelope and between interior spaces.
-Such research is important for understanding indoor air quality and the transport of contaminants in indoor spaces, as well as the evaluating the true potential for natural ventilation in buildings.
+This includes researching the role of automated building systems to improve the comfort and quality of internal environments at low energy cost.

 - Maidment CD, Jones CR, Webb TL, Hathway EA & Gilbertson JM (2013) The impact of household energy efficiency measures on health: A meta-analysis.
 Energy Policy.

 - Carslaw N, Hathway A, Fletcher L, Hamilton J, Ingham T & Noakes C (2013) Chemical versus biological contamination indoors: Trade-offs versus win-win opportunities for improving indoor air quality.
 Indoor Air, 23(3), 173-174.